FINNGEN/saige-pipelines/README.md

     ```
     and upload the file to a bucket.
 3. Clone this repo `git clone https://github.com/FINNGEN/saige-pipelines`
-4. Cromwell requires subworkflows be zipped: `cd saige-pipelines/wdl/gwas/ && zip saige_sub saige_sub.wdl`
+4. Cromwell requires subworkflows be zipped: `cd saige-pipelines/wdl/gwas/ && zip saige_sub saige_sub.wdl saige_summary.wdl`
 5. Change `saige.null.phenofile` in `saige.json` to the file from step 1
 6. Change `saige.phenolistfile` in `saige.json` to the file from step 2
     6.1.
 Use `"saige.traitType": "binary"` or `"saige.traitType": "quantitative"` depending on whether your traits are case/control or continuous